 Frequency Domain Reflectometry (FDR) and Time Domain Reflectometry (TDR) are often used to measure the water content of porous material such as soils and tree stems (He et al. 2021a, b; He et al. 2023).
 The TDR method determines the velocity of electromagnetic wave propagation and reflection in materials like soil or wood.
 The wave travel time correlates with the material's dielectric permittivity, which is mainly influenced by water content (Daian et al. 2006; Ferrarezi et al. 2020; Maï et al. 2015; Murillo et al. 2008; Paltineanu and Starr 1997).
 FDR relies on the electrical capacitance of a capacitor in the material affected by water content detecting changes through circuit frequency adjustments (He et al. 2021b).
 TLO is based on the multi-vibrator's oscillation frequency depending on the material’s dielectric constant that in turn depends on the water content in the soil or wood.
 The key differences lie in their wave propagation: TDR uses broadband waves, FDR operates at 20-300 MHz, and TLO operates at ranges from 600-1500 Hz.
 Lower frequency sensors are cost-effective and energy-efficient, but more vulnerable to temperature, salinity, electrical conductivity, and soil texture influences (Blonquist et al. 2005; He et al. 2021b; Kizito et al. 2008; Zhu et al. 2019).

-In this study nine different commercially-available EM sensors were first used to test their suitability and ease of use for measuring the water content of tree stems and sawdust.
+In this study nine different commercially-available EM sensors were used to test their suitability and ease of use for measuring the water content of sawdust and tree stems.
 Six of the sensors were based on the FDR technique, two on the TDR technique, and another one on the Transmission Line Oscillation (TLO) technique (Table 1).
 All nine sensors were used to measure the water content of sawdust (Experiment 1) and five of the sensors that were readily inserted into tree stems were used to measure the water content of tree stem segments (Experiment 2).

 Sensor description